 - Paddle out to sea in a kayak

 - Swim or snorkel in the emerald green waters

-Hanoi is Vietnam’s vibrant capital city and was founded over 1,000 year ago.
+Hanoi is Vietnam’s vibrant capital city founded over 1,000 year ago.
 The picturesque Old Quarter dates back to the 14th century which makes Hanoi a must see stop on any travelers itinerary.

-Today, Hanoi serves as an industrial and agricultural centre as well as a great transport link.
-Other major cities in Vietnam will connect with Hanoi via multiple roads and railways.
+Today, Hanoi serves as an industrial and agricultural centre.
+It’s also a great transport link because major cities in Vietnam connect with Hanoi via multiple roads and railways.

-If you are a foodie, you will love Hanoi because it’s one of the most diverse and best cities for street food.
-Popular street food dishes included pho bo, banh mi, egg coffee and bun cha.
+If you are a foodie, you will love Hanoi because it’s one of the best cities in Vietnam for street food.
+Popular street food dishes included pho, banh mi, xoi, egg coffee and bun cha.

 - Explore The Old Quarter and St. Joseph’s Cathedral

 - Visit Hoan Kiem Lake and Ngoc Son Pagoda

 - Watch a traditional Vietnamese water puppet show

 - Hanoi foodie tour by motorbike